TheEpicBengal/swampprotect/README.md

+**YOU MUST BE TABBED INTO GMOD FOR THE PROTECTION TO WORK AND PRESS THE KEYBIND**

 Photo of the script in action, It's best to use it in conjuction in windowed mode to keep an eye on the timer.
+Best used when watching long videos, leaving your computer AFK overnight and you want to hog a theater, or you just want to watch a long movie in peace.

 ![alt text](https://i.imgur.com/LF63hnT.png)